mwitjez/GeoTagrBacked/readme.md

-# GeoTagr 🌍📸 🤖
+# GeoTagr 🌍 📸 🤖

 GeoTagr is an AI-powered tool that predicts the geographical location of photos using a LangChain-based agent system powered by Google's Gemini Flash 1.5 LLM.

 ## Overview 🎯

 GeoTagr analyzes images and returns predicted coordinates along with detailed reasoning for its predictions.
+You can test it [HERE](https://huggingface.co/spaces/mwitjez/GeoTagr)

 ## Project Structure 📁